danijourdain/SENG401_Group15_GoodEnoughReads/README.md

 ### 3. Running the Project

-Now that everything is set up, open a terminal window in the `GoodEnoughReads` directory of the project.
+Now that everything is set up, open the terminal window in the `GoodEnoughReads` directory of the project.
 Run the following command:

 ```python
 python manage.py runserver